 At least Two similar completed works costing not less than the amount equal to Rs.
-241.00lakhs each
+285.46.00lakhs each (excluding GST)

 At least One similar completed works costing not less than the amount equal to Rs.
-386.00 lakhs
+456.74 lakhs (excluding GST)

-Note 1: Similar work(s) means "Construction / Improvement of road or open yard with cement concrete pavement of M30 /M40 grade and its allied works"

-Note 2: Documentary evidence for successful completion of the work shall be furnished along with work order and work completion certificate.

-Note 3: Substantial completion shall be based on 80 (eighty) per cent (value wise) or more works completed under the contract.
+- b) The tenderers must have executed key element of work i.e "Pre-Cast cement concrete paver blocks of M40 or above grade Quantity not less than 6713.00 sqm in total among the work/works" is considered for eligible assignment. - Note 1: Similar work(s) means "Construction or renovation of roads or yards using Pre cast cement concrete paver blocks (M40 or above grade) & its allied works." - Note 2: Documentary evidence for successful completion of the work shall be furnished along with work order and work completion certificate. - Note 3: Substantial completion shall be based on 80 (eighty) per cent (value wise) or more works completed under the contract.
 Certificate for 'substantial completion' of project/work/asset should contain two parts.
 Part -I shall contain 'financial value of work done' and part-II shall contain 'certificate of functional completion of project/work/asset'.